d2s/Documentation/_posts/2018-04-12-RsyncGUIIntro.md

 title:  "A short intro to RsyncGUI"
 permalink: RsyncGUIIntro
 ---
 This page is a short intro to **RsyncGUI**, the App Store version (Sandboxed) of RsyncOSX.
 For more details about the various functions of RsyncGUI please see the [documentation](/AboutRsyncOSX) (RsyncOSX) about each function.
 All configurations to execute are listed in table.
-From the Execute view most actions (edit configurations, adding parameters to rsync, delete configurations) regarding configurations are executed.
+From the Synchronize view most actions (edit configurations, adding parameters to rsync, delete configurations) regarding configurations are executed.

 Configurations can be saved in user selected **profiles**.
 The profile in use is shown in label `Profile: profilname`.
 Information about **new or delete** files and **numbers remote** of directories are only available if version 3.x of rsync is used.